thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 At the moment we only have one application in the future we will add a separate staging application

 - To deploy to each store you have to manually run the GH release action (for each platform)
-  - You will need to select an input *staging* or *production*
-  - Note that you will still have to submit your test app for review with the app store
 - Each deploy to test flight and android test store will auto increment the version (patch version for iOS) we can decide how that will work later.

 Run these workflow's manually to deploy and submit the app to the appstore